Minor league football (gridiron): The second wave (1960-1970s)

 One other minor league attempt in the 1970s was the American Football Association (AFA), which operated from 1977 to 1983, was less successful, as it struggled to acquire recognizable players and failed to secure a TV deal.
 The AFA followed the model set by the TAFL, and played its from May to August.

 The formation of the first United States Football League (USFL) in 1982 led to a decline in AFA talent, a move to semi-pro status, and a cancellation of the league entirely after the 1983 season.
+The USFL dominated minor league football from 1983 to 1985, but folded after a failed lawsuit against the NFL led by team owner Donald Trump.

 Near the end of the era, there was one last attempt to organize non-NFL pro teams under one umbrella, with the establishment of the Minor Professional Football Association, which represented more than 200 teams and about 10,000 players.
 From 1980 through 1985, the association sponsored an annual post-season championship tournament for minor league teams, with an attempt to establish a minor-league system.
 In 1981 the association reached an agreement with the NFL to hold a special national all-star game for minor leaguers, the day before the Super Bowl, with scouts in attendance.
 The NFL had the right to sign any player from the association for a $1,500 payment to the team that held his contract.
 But the agreement did not continue, and in 1986 the association reformed into the American Football Association (AFA) and focused on providing services to semi-pro and amateur teams around the US.
 The development of arena football and the birth of the Arena Football League (AFL) in 1987 effectively ended the era, reducing most outdoor leagues to amateur or semi-pro status.

-NFL Europe
+WLAF and NFL Europe (1990s)

 After the turmoil in the 1980s, the NFL decided to form its own league in 1991, the World League of American Football, as a spring developmental league.
 For the first time, an American sport league had a European division as part of its ten-team league, while the other teams were located in continental US and Canada.
 The league was used to test rule changes and technical innovations and planned as a farm system for NFL teams.
 However, the first two seasons produced low TV ratings, and the league was put on hiatus until 1995.
 When it came back, the league was based entirely in Europe, reduced to six teams, and re-branded in 1998 as NFL Europe.
 The league kept the same format until 2007, when the NFL terminated it.
 Ultimately, the league was one of the longest tenured high-level minor leagues in history, lasting fifteen years in total and producing players like Hall of Famer Kurt Warner and Super Bowl quarterbacks Brad Johnson and Jake Delhomme.
 Other notable players include Dante Hall, David Akers, James Harrison, Adam Vinatieri, and William Perry.